Proposed Medicaid Section 1115 Waivers in Maine and Wisconsin

 |Presumptive Eligibility:||Seeks to remove requirement for hospitals to make presumptive eligibility determinations.|

-The same exemptions that apply to the work requirement (described below) apply to premiums.
-In addition, people eligible based on HIV status are exempt from premiums.
+The same exemptions that apply to the work requirement (described below) apply to premiums except people eligible based on HIV status and American Indians and Alaska Natives who are members of federally-recognized tribes are exempt from premiums.

 |Co-Payments:||Beneficiaries would continue to be subject to point-of-service cost sharing at state plan amounts up to 5% of quarterly household income.

-All beneficiaries (except for dual eligible beneficiaries who do not receive full Medicaid benefits) would be subject to $20 copayment for use of the emergency room that does not result in an inpatient admission.
+All beneficiaries (except for dual eligible beneficiaries who do not receive full Medicaid benefits, those residing in institutions, and American Indian/Alaska Natives) would be subject to $10 copayment for emergency department claims with “an applicable diagnosis code” detailed in the waiver.
 The state would collect these payments after periodic claims reviews; payments to providers would not be decreased.

-Beneficiaries would be exempt from the work requirement (and premium requirement) if they reside in an institutional or residential facility; reside in a residential substance abuse treatment and rehabilitation program; care for a dependent with a disability or dependent under age six; are pregnant; are physically or mentally unable to work 20 or more hours per week; or are receiving temporary or permanent public or private disability benefits.
+Beneficiaries would be exempt from the work requirement if they reside in an institutional or residential facility; reside in a residential substance abuse treatment and rehabilitation program; provide care for an incapacitated adult or dependent under age six; are pregnant; are physically or mentally unable to work 20 or more hours per week; women in the breast and cervical cancer treatment program, or are receiving temporary or permanent public or private disability benefits.